Matija-Kukic/lumen/README.md

 ## Usage
 To use the hotel occupancy prediction model:
-1. Prepare your data set containing historical hotel occupancy data by renaming the columns as expected (check [Example](#example)).
+1. Prepare your data set containing historical hotel occupancy data by renaming the features as expected (check [Example](#example)).
 2. Run the ARIMA model with conformal predictions:

 3. Analyze the results.